The Perfect Weekend in Rome: A 3 Day Itinerary

 Delve into the Colosseum and Ancient Rome

 Save the best till last!
-You can’t visit Rome without visiting the Colosseum, the iconic image of Rome.
+No Rome 3 day itinerary would be complete without visiting the Colosseum, the iconic image of Rome.
 The Colosseum was built in 80AD, originally it was known as the Flavian Amphitheater and is the most impressive building of the Roman Empire.

 It’s so huge it could accommodate 55,000 spectators and is probably best known for bloody tales of gladiators and slaves being fed to the lions, but there is so much more to learn and discover about the ingenious Roman Empire and the important role that this Colosseum played.